jgaa/restc-cpp/README.md

-could try to attack you (by exploiting or exceeding local resources - like sending a malicious compressed package that expands to a petabyte of zeros) and designed to detect any potential problems and break out of it by throwing an exception as soon as possible - and to use fixed sized buffers the he communications layers.
+could try to attack you (by exploiting or exceeding local resources - like sending a malicious compressed package that expands to a petabyte of zeros) and designed to detect any potential problems and break out of it by throwing an exception as soon as possible - and to use fixed sized buffers in the communications layers.

 # Why?
 In the spring of 2016 I was tasked to implement a SDK for a REST API in